yonass08/Code-review/README.md

-# Code-Review-Assessment
+# Code Review Assessment

-This document contains the instructions you should follow to successfully complete the Code Review Practice.
+This README file contains the instructions you should follow to successfully complete the Code Review Assessment.

 In this github repository, you’ll find 4 python files: snippet_1.py, snippet_2.py, snippet_3.py, and snippet_4.py.